 In 1956 our founders were ambitious that the Cork Film Festival “must always be strongly influenced by the company it keeps.
 The company is good.”
-In 2017 the company is still good.
+The company is still good.
 The best world cinema for the whole city and its visitors.

 About the Festival

-Cork Film Festival is a local, national and international celebration of cinema, running for ten days in November each year in Cork City.
-The 62nd edition took place from 10th to 19th November 2017.
+Cork Film Festival is a local, national and international celebration of cinema, running annually in November each year in Cork City.
+The 63rd edition took place from 9th to 18th November 2018.
 Award-winning films from the international film festival circuit, new discoveries and cinema classics are selected by our experienced curatorial team to be shown on the big screen in Cork.
 The Festival showcases the latest and best international and Irish features, documentaries and shorts, and includes programmes for schools, families, a focus on film and mental health (Illuminate) and specialist Industry Days, including Doc Day, cementing the Festival as the destination festival for documentary in Ireland.

 Over 80% of the films presented in the Festival are the only opportunity for audiences to see these films on the big screen in Cork and Ireland.
-In 2017 the Festival screened over 230 films, including 115 features and 116 Shorts, while some 49 countries were represented.
-The Festival reached an audience of 15,000, with further public engagement online via a combined social media following of 30,000, generating €2.5 million in revenue locally.
+In 2018 the Festival screened over 250 films.
+The Festival reached an audience of over 18,000, with further public engagement online via a combined social media following of 30,000, generating €2.5 million in revenue locally.

 Cork Film Festival takes place across key city-centre venues: The Gate Cinema, (Principal Venue Partner), The Everyman, and Triskel Christchurch, with special presentations in a variety of other city and county locations.
 The Festival benefits from significant institutional and partnership support.
-This includes support from principal funder, the Arts Council, Cork City Council and Arts Office, Fáilte Ireland, Bord Scannán na hÉireann/the Irish Film Board, Broadcasting Authority Ireland, Screen Training Ireland and Culture Ireland, together with substantial media partners the national broadcaster RTÉ, (Principal Media Partner), The Irish Examiner, and Red FM.
+This includes support from principal funder, the Arts Council, Cork City Council and Arts Office, Fáilte Ireland, Screen Ireland, Screen Skills Ireland, Culture Ireland and Creative Ireland, together with substantial media partners the national broadcaster RTÉ, (Principal Media Partner), The Irish Examiner, and Red FM.